-The RCOG is committed to improving the workplace for the benefit of both staff and patients, and we want our trainees to feel valued and respected in their workplace.
-Find out more about the background to our improving workplace behaviours project.
+The RCOG is committed to improving the workplace for the benefit of both staff and the women and families we care for.
+Read the RCOG and RCM joint statement on bullying and undermining in the workplace.

 The practical, interactive and free-to-access eLearning resource on improving workplace behaviour aims to raise awareness of undermining and bullying in the workplace and illustrate ways to tackle the problem.